How to Learn a Foreign Language

 \

-Taken from CAL’s website: "As the world gets smaller, effective communication becomes even more important.
+3. CENTER FOR APPLIED LINGUISTICSTaken from CAL’s website: "As the world gets smaller, effective communication becomes even more important.
 The Center for Applied Linguistics is dedicated to providing a comprehensive range of research-based information, tools, and resources related to language and culture.

 CAL is a private, nonprofit organization working to improve communication through better understanding of language and culture.
 Established in 1959, CAL is headquartered in Washington, DC.